jessepav/lacygoill-wiki-backup/vim/vim9.md

 ### Why?

-Because you use `:exe`.
+Because you use `:execute`.

-`:exe` itself is compiled,  but not the command it executes.
+`:execute` itself is  compiled, but not the command it  executes.
 The latter is run as a regular interpreted command (i.e. not compiled).

 A  function-local item  is  in  compiled code,  which  non-compiled code  cannot
 access: